bonitasoft/bonita-doc/md/performance-tuning.md

 Here is Bonita advice to finely tune PostgreSQL database server performance.

-In this example, we assume with have:
+In this example, we assume you have:
 * 12Gb of RAM
 * fast SSD storage